Medical Clinic for USPS Worker’s Comp Claims

 Common Causes of Postal Worker Injuries

 - Lifting accidents.
 Getting billions of pieces of mail, including everything from flyers to large boxes, to people across the United States takes a great deal of heavy lifting.
 It is no surprise that many postal worker injuries come from back and knee issues stemming from lifting and carrying.
-Lifting accidents come in two forms: One-time incidents in which a worker is injured from lifting a single object, and repetitive stress injuries in which a worker is injured over time by making the same damaging motion.
+Lifting accidents come in two forms: One-time incidents in which a worker is injured from lifting a single object and repetitive stress injuries in which a worker is injured over time by making the same damaging motion.

 - Dog bites.
 In 2015 alone, the United States Postal Service reported that 5,581 postal workers were bitten by dogs in 62 cities across the country.
 It’s a stereotype for a reason: Mail carriers have to deal with aggressive and dangerous dogs every day, and sometimes they cannot escape injury even when they take all precautions.
 Dog bites can range from small scratches to serious maulings, and infection can be common.
-Dog bite injuries can include lacerations, blood loss, organ damage, and internal injuries – and they often necessitate extended recovery times and reconstructive surgery.
+Dog bites can result in include lacerations, blood loss, organ damage, and internal injuries – and they often necessitate extended recovery times and reconstructive surgery.

 - Acts of violence.
 Because postal workers must often interact with the general public, and because of a sad history with workplace violence, USPS workers may become the victims of violence.
 Rarely, workers either employed in mail facilities or along delivery routes may face physical assaults or violent attacks by others at no fault of their own.
 These acts of violence can result in internal injuries and broken bones due to assaults, stab wounds, or gunshot wounds.

-The above causes of injuries are not nearly a comprehensive list of the on-the-job accidents and incidents that can lead to injury.
+The above causes are not nearly a comprehensive list of the on-the-job accidents and incidents that can lead to injury.
 A postal worker who is injured while at work for any reason has the right to recover as fully as possible, and to receive compensation for his or her injuries during treatment and recovery.

-Our Services For Injured USPS Workers
+Our Services For Injured USPS Workers in Dallas, Texas

 - Acute care.
 We are here to help you recover from one-time accidents that leave you with an injury that needs immediate, active, and short-term care.
-Acute care may help with back injuries, head injuries, broken bones, sprains, and more – and we are dedicated to getting you back on your feet and back to work.
+Acute care may help with back and head injuries, broken bones, sprains, and more – and we are dedicated to getting you back on your feet and back to work.